inayatrahimdev/tictactoe-game/README.md

 - Click on an empty cell to make a move.
 - The first player to align three of their symbols (horizontally, vertically, or diagonally) wins.
 - If all cells are filled and no player has aligned three symbols, the game ends in a tie.

+## Contribution

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License.

+## Contact

+For any inquiries or feedback, please reach out to [inayatrahim006@gmail.com](mailto:inayatrahim006@gmail.com).